 Avoid Sticky Situations.
-Keep cookies, bars and cakes from sticking to baking sheets or pans by buttering the baking surfaces with a paper towel.
+Keep cookies, bars and cakes from sticking to baking sheets or pans by buttering the baking surfaces.

 Add a Pat or Two of Cold Butter to Sauces.
 Butter makes sauces smooth and creamy and creates a cohesive consistency by helping mix both fat and water-based ingredients.
 For best results, use cold, hard Butter.